Edinburg High School: Emmanuel Duron Incident

-In December 2020, the school received national attention after Emmanuel Duron, a defensive lineman on the football team who had been named District 31-6A defensive player of the year in 2019, attacked referee Fred Garcia during the first half of the zone play-in playoff game against Pharr-San Juan-Alamo High School.
-Duron was ejected from the game for two unsportsmanlike penalties when he attacked Garcia and left him with a concussion; he was escorted off the field and out of the stadium by police and was charged with Class A assault and was released from county jail after posting a $10,000 bail.
-Edinburg would win the game 35–21, but was disqualified from the playoffs the following day due to Duron's actions.
-The Edinburgh High School athletic program was also placed on probation for two years through the 2022-23 season.
+In December 2020, the school received national attention after Emmanuel Duron, a defensive lineman on the football team who had been named District 31-6A defensive player of the year in 2019, attacked referee Alfredo "Fred" Gracia during the first half of the zone play-in playoff game against Pharr-San Juan-Alamo High School.
+Duron was ejected from the game for two unsportsmanlike penalties when he attacked Garcia and left him with a concussion; the player was escorted off the field and out of the stadium by police and was charged with Class A assault and was released from county jail after posting a $10,000 bail.
+Edinburg would win the game 35–21.
+However, school district officials forfeited the game to Pharr the following day due to Duron's actions.
+Had the district not acted, the UIL would have done so.
+The UI placed Edinburg's entire athletic program on probation for two years through the 2022-23 season.